Things to keep in mind to improve MongoDB availability: Configuration

 • Cost optimization

-I plan to continue posting more in the future.
+I plan to continue posting about various topics like these in the future.